-Simon Dixon is the managing director of supply chain and logistics advisors Hatmill.
-He has worked in supply chain management for the past 19 years, both in industry and in consultancy.
-Simon's client experience includes the top four UK supermarkets and over 50 other clients spanning sectors such as construction and ecommerce.
+Im Simon Dixon, managing director of Hatmill.
+Ive worked in supply chain management for the past 19 years, both in industry and for the past 14 years in consultancy.
+My client experience includes all the top four UK supermarkets and over 50 other clients in sectors including construction, engineering, ecommerce, automotive, petrochemical and public sector.